MOTIONTAG/motiontag-sample-app-ios/README.md

 ## Starting the sample app

 1. Clone this repository
-2. In the root project folder, initialize the pods: `pod install`
-3. Open `SampleApp.xcworkspace`
+2. Open `SampleApp.xcproject`
-4. Navigate to `Signing & Capabilities` section inside Xcode and update the Team settings
+3. Navigate to `Signing & Capabilities` section inside Xcode and update the Team settings
-5. Update `userJwtToken` with a valid token (Please contact us in order to get a valid JWT token)
+4. Update `userJwtToken` with a valid token (Please contact us in order to get a valid JWT token)
-6. Run the project
+5. Run the project

 Notes: